galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 On the x-axis are the base position in the read.
 In this example, the sample contains reads that are 37 bp long.

-> ### {% icon comment %} Non uniform X-axis
+> ### {% icon comment %} Non uniform x-axis
 >
-> The X-axis is not uniform.
+> The x-axis is not uniform.
 It starts out with individual 1-10 bases.
 After that, bases are binned across a window a certain number of bases wide.
 Data binning means grouping and is a data pre-processing technique used to reduce the effects of minor observation errors.
 The number of base positions binned together depends on the length of the read.
 With 150 bp reads, the latter part of the plot will report aggregate statistics for 5bp windows.
 Shorter reads will have smaller windows and longer reads larger windows.
 >
 > Binning can be removed when running FastQC
 {: .comment}

-For each position, a boxplot (BoxWhisker type ) is drawn with:
+For each position, a boxplot is drawn with:

 - the median value, represented by the central red line
 - the inter-quartile range (25-75%), represented by the yellow box
 - the 10% and 90% values in the upper and lower whiskers
-- the mean quality in the blue line
+- the mean quality, represented by the blue line

 The y-axis shows the quality scores.
 The higher the score, the better the base call.
 The background of the  graph divides the y-axis into very good quality scores (green), scores of reasonable quality (orange), and reads of poor quality (red).